A Cartography of Open Collaboration in Open Source AI: Mapping Practices, Motivations, and Governance in 14 Open Large Language Model Projects: Collaboration Challenges and On-ramps throughout the Open LLM Lifecycle (RQ1)

-\textbf{On-ramp: Creation of specialized datasets for emerging use cases.} Open model releases inspire the development of specialized datasets that address specific use cases or methodological needs identified through model deployment and community experimentation.
+Data collaborations during the post-release stage focus on creating datasets to improve pre-trained models.
+Model releases may, for example, catalyse ongoing community efforts to expand language coverage and improve data representation for underrepresented languages, often extending beyond the original project scope through sustained collaborative initiatives (\textbf{PostReOnR-9}).
+These efforts leverage the infrastructure and momentum established during initial development while addressing gaps identified through community feedback.
+Open model releases can also inspire the development of specialised datasets that address specific use cases or methodological needs identified through model deployment and community experimentation (\textbf{PostReOnR-10}).
 These derivative datasets often solve technical challenges that emerged during practical applications, contributing valuable resources back to the broader ecosystem.
-I8 from Ai2 explains how their open models enabled new dataset development: \textit{``datasets and new model releases have emerged from Ai2's open models.
-This includes the Persona project which synthetically built attributes and personas used to improve data generation,''} which I8 characterizes as having been \textit{``a big unblocker for the team.''} These derivative datasets demonstrate how open model releases can catalyze innovation in data generation methodologies that benefit the broader community.

-\textbf{On-ramp: Creating data collection platforms can enable long-term community engagement.} Some developers have established data collection mechanisms following model releases to sustain ongoing community engagement and enable continuous improvement of language representation and model capabilities.
+Some developers have reportedly also established data collection mechanisms following model releases to sustain ongoing community engagement and enable continuous improvement in language representation and model capabilities (\textbf{PostReOnR-11}).
 These infrastructure investments create long-term collaborative platforms that extend the impact of initial model releases.
 For example, the Cohere for AI team built a dedicated website for continuously collecting language data following their Aya model releases, creating a sustainable mechanism for community members to contribute linguistic and cultural knowledge that can inform future model development and ensure continued expansion of language coverage and cultural representation.